CNG-LAB/struct_proc_tutorial/README.md

 tree sub-001

 ​
- Running the Structural Job
+ Running the structural job
-This is the main execution step inside the SLURM job script: bash
+This is the main execution step inside the SLURM job script: bash /data/your/location/example_proc_struct.sh
 ​
-Loads the module/environment, Runs Micapipe with selected flags, Uses the compute node’s CPU/RAM, Writes final files to the derivatives folder.
+Loads the module/environment, runs Micapipe with selected flags, Uses the compute node’s CPU/RAM, Writes final files to the derivatives folder.
- Clean Up
+ Clean up
-After the job finishes:Temporary directories in /tmp/ are cleared.
+after the job finishes:Temporary directories in /tmp/ are cleared.
 Only the derivatives output remains.
 Logs remain in SLURM submit directory.
-Cluster Memory Considerations:
+Cluster memory note:
-If memory is too low: SLURM will kill the job, logs will show “Out of memory” errors Always request adequate memory in your SLURM header.
+If memory is too low: SLURM will kill the job, logs will show “Out of memory” errors.
+Always request adequate memory in your SLURM header.